ciroque/the-dagwood/docs/demo/src/03-diamond-analysis.md

 ## What's Next?

-In our next demo, we'll explore **WASM integration** where processors run in secure sandboxes, introducing:
+In the next demo, the exploration moves to **WASM integration** where processors run in secure sandboxes, introducing:
 - Cross-language processor execution
 - Memory management across WASM boundaries
 - Security isolation patterns